 - We will contact you before we begin the arbitration proceedings with the LCIA to receive your consent to the CIArb resolving your matter.

-Arbitration will not prevent you from enforcing your rights under the Consumer Credit Act 1974 in court, or prevent you from referring any complaint you may have to the Financial Ombudsman Service.
+The arbitration will not prevent you from enforcing your rights under the Consumer Credit Act 1974 in court or prevent you from referring any complaint you may have to the Financial Ombudsman Service.